murarisumit/murarisumit.github.io/_posts/2017-09-25-basic-electricity-concepts.markdown

     * Path electic current follows is called circuit.
     * Force moving the electron to +ve end is volatge and is measured in Volts
-    * Typical AA battery is 1.5V, this is small force and would give us shock
+    * Typical AA battery is 1.5V, this is small force and would not give us shock
         * As this force will not move electron so fast
         * 120V or 220V is dangerous